 Accelerometers measurements are affected by the position of the IMU respect to the center of gravity.
 In an ideal layout, the measurements don’t need to be compensated and the accelerometers are placed exactly over the center of gravity C.G., although that will rarely happen.

 On many airframes, the center of gravity is located over or near the main spar that fact makes nearly impossible to put the sensor over the C.G.

-Even on a middle wing or a low wing plane this location is often crowded by standard RC equipment.
-As general rule the closer is the IMU to the C.G the better; is to bear in mind that compensation for position offset reduces overall accuracy.
+Even on a middle wing or a low wing plane, this location is often crowded by standard RC equipment.
+As a general rule the closer is the IMU to the C.G the better; is to bear in mind that compensation for position offset reduces overall accuracy.

 The C.G. is the point of rotation of the entire airframe.
 Let’s use a body-fixed reference system; the origin is set to be coincident with C.G.

-On a conventional plane coordinate is defined along the airframe from aft to fore, is orientate along the right wing and points toward the ground.
+On a conventional plane, coordinate is defined along the airframe from aft to fore, is orientated along the right wing and points toward the ground.
 Angular rates respect axes are .
 Often is called roll rate, pitch rate and yaw rate. is positive rolling to right, is positive pitching up and is positive yawing right.